jim4067/jimii/content/guessing-game-solana.md

 ## How Orao works

-Orao works by accepting a clients request (either through the Rust/Typescript SDK or a CPI call from another program), to generate randomness.
+Orao works by accepting a client's request (either through the Rust/Typescript SDK or a CPI call from another program), to generate randomness.
 Once generated, the randomness is sent to each of the authoritative nodes and fulfilled by the on-chain Orao VRF program.

 Below is a diagram to demonstrate this process.